BaptisteMoalic/UCL/README.md

-Some projects I've done during my time at UCL (still ongoing, updates to come).
+Some projects I've done during my time at UCL.
 The code is present, as well as either pdf reports, slides or documented Jupyter notebooks to explain what has been done:

 - My Master's thesis can be made available on demand, do not hesitate to contact me.
 Topic: "Super-resolution and modality synthesis for tumour-impaired brain MRI scans from the Africa brain archive".